-Through the latest studies, spinal decompressions’ average success rate ranges from 40% to 86% when it comes to pain relief, increasing disk height, reducing disability, improving quality of life and activity levels, and keeping these results in the long term.
+According to the latest studies, spinal decompressions’ average success rate ranges from 40% to 86% when it comes to pain relief, increasing disk height, reducing disability, improving quality of life and activity levels, and keeping these results in the long term.

 More than 10 studies were analyzed, and you’ll find the best ones below:

 Traction in the chiropractor’s office has risen from 73.2% in 1991 to 80.6% in 2003

 According to the Job Analysis of Chiropractic, the presence of traction in the chiropractor’s office has risen from 73.2% in 1991 to 80.6% in 2003, and 38% of chiropractic doctors now use this technology at their clinics.

 While back traction is often covered by Health insurance, spinal decompression is not, though these therapies are very similar.

 86% Reduction of Back Pain After Using a Lumbar Stretcher

 219 people with herniated discs or degenerative discs’ symptoms (for at least 4 weeks) completed this spine decompression clinical study, where they were treated 20 times with a pneumatic air pump (like the Comfotrac lumbar stretcher) for 45 minutes – over a 6-week period.